pedrovasconcellos/zip-code-download-robot/README.md

-# ZipeCode Robot [net7.0]
+# ZipCode Robot [net7.0]
-Designed to retrieve Brazilian ZipeCode data and store it in a MongoDB database.
+Designed to retrieve Brazilian ZipCode data and store it in a MongoDB database.
 This powerful tool has been created using C# .NET.

-### Load the ceps that are in the [zipe-code-numbers.csv] for the ZipeCodeNumber Collection MongoDB
+### Load the ceps that are in the [zip-code-numbers.csv] for the ZipCodeNumber Collection MongoDB
 ##### Data format when loading into the collection
 ```json
 {